Jaideepgarlyal15/Jaideepgarlyal15/README.md

 ---

-## Who I Am
+## About

 I work at the intersection of data science, machine learning, and financial analysis.
-I care about three things: clean data, honest models, and outputs that decision makers can actually use.

-I am completing a Master’s in Data Science and Innovation at UTS Sydney while working as a Research Analyst, where I combine Python, SQL, and financial modelling to study ASX listed companies and market behaviour.
-Before this, I built production ML systems as an AI Engineer and learnt how revenue really moves by working hands on in sales and real estate.
+I am completing a Master’s in Data Science and Innovation at UTS Sydney and working as a Research Analyst, where I model ASX listed companies, study markets, and build forecasting workflows in Python and SQL.
+My background also includes AI engineering, sales leadership, and real estate, which gives me a commercial view of how data products must perform in reality.

-If a problem involves messy data, uncertainty, money, or all three, that is usually where I fit.
+If a problem involves noisy data, risk, or money, that is usually where I fit.

 ---

-## What I Do Now

-- Research and model equity markets using Python, SQL, Excel, and statistical techniques
+## Snapshot

-- Build machine learning workflows for forecasting, classification, and decision support
+- Build and deploy machine learning models for forecasting, classification, and decision support
-- Design data pipelines and deployment paths with Airflow, Snowflake, dbt, Docker, and Azure
+- Design data pipelines with Airflow, Snowflake, dbt, Docker, and Azure
-- Translate technical work into clear stories for investors, managers, and non technical stakeholders
+- Perform financial and statistical modelling for equities and portfolios
+- Create dashboards and narratives that investors and stakeholders can act on

 ---

-## Core Technical Stack
+## Technical Stack

-### Programming and Data Analysis
+### Programming and Analysis

 - Python, SQL, Excel
 - Pandas, NumPy, Jupyter Notebook